EENI Global Business School

 5. Catholic Christians (1.2 million)

-Sri Lanka belongs to the Buddhist Economic Area
+Sri Lanka belongs to Buddhist Economic Area

 Sri Lankan Economy